7. t-Tests

 • Random sampling The data should be obtained through random sampling or random assignment, ensuring that each observation has an equal chance of being included in the sample.

-The most commonly used t-test is Student’s t-test1, a statistical hypothesis test used to determine whether two samples of data are significantly different from each other.
+The most commonly used t-test is Student’s t-test, a statistical hypothesis test used to determine whether two samples of data are significantly different from each other.
 It was introduced by William Gosset, who wrote under the pseudonym ‘Student,’ in 1908.
-This is a parametric test, and as already indicated, it assumes the data are normally distributed and that the variances of the two samples being compared are equal.
+This is a parametric test, and as already indicated, it assumes the data are normally distributed, that the variances of the two samples being compared are equal.

 1 Whereas the Student’s t-test applies to data whose variances are equal among the two groups, the Welch’s t-test is used when the variances are unequal.
-The Welch’s t-test is a more robust test and is preferred when the sample sizes are unequal or the variances are unequal.
-The Welch’s t-test is the default setting in the t.test() function in R (through the argument var.equal = FALSE, which is the default).
+The Welch’s t-test is a more robust test, is preferred when the sample sizes are unequal or the variances are unequal.
+The Welch’s t-test is the default setting in thet.test() function in R (through the argument var.equal = FALSE, which is the default).

 Now it becomes interesting.
-There are several flavours of t-tests, depending on the nature of our samples and the type of question being asked, but all of them involve comparing two samples.
-Specifically, the comparison involves the sample means, and as such, they test whether or not the central tendencies of two samples differ.
+There are several flavours of t-tests, depending on the nature of our samples, the type of question being asked but all of them involve comparing two samples.
+Specifically, the comparison involves the sample means, and as such, they test whether, not the central tendencies of two samples differ.
 Here are the variations:

 • One-sample t-tests: only one sample set of data that we wish to compare against a known population mean: